-This is my favorite easy apple crisp recipe made with a gooey cinnamon apple filling and a buttery, old-fashioned oat topping that stays crisp.
-It’s one of my best apple desserts, and the house smells amazing while it bakes!
+This is my favorite easy Apple Crisp recipe, made with a gooey cinnamon apple filling and a buttery, old-fashioned oats topping that actually stays crisp.
+It’s one of the best apple desserts, and the house smells amazing while it bakes!

-If you love this old-fashioned apple recipe recipe, be sure to try more fall baking ideas like my festive cranberry apple crisp and this quick apple bread.
+If you love this old-fashioned apple crisp recipe, be sure to try more fall baking ideas like my festive cranberry apple crisp and this quick apple bread.

 What Makes This The Best Apple Crisp Recipe

-• The perfect apple crisp topping.
-The flavorful topping has an old-timey vibe, with lots of oats, brown sugar, and plenty of butter.
-It’s heftier and crunchier than most, with a bit of baking powder to add a little bulk and a light, ultra-crisp texture that stays crispy long after this dessert is out of the oven.
+- Actually CRISP topping.
+The flavorful topping has an old-timey vibe, with oats, brown sugar, and plenty of butter.
+It’s heftier and crunchier than most, with a bit of flour and baking powder mixed in – this adds a little bulk and a light, ultra-crisp texture that stays crispy long after this dessert is out of the oven.
+No wimpy topping here, folks!

-• Quick and easy.
-Apple crisp is my solution when I’m not up to the task of baking a whole apple pie.
-It’s still packed with cozy apples and spice, minus the effort of preparing a pie crust.
-All you need is 15 minutes to prepare it for baking.
+- Quick & easy.
+Apple crisp is my simple solution when I’m craving the flavors of apple pie.
+It’s still packed with cozy spiced apples and a delightful, buttery topping, minus the time and effort of making a pie crust.
+I can have this ready for the oven in just 15 minutes!

 What You’ll Need

 I’ve included some notes below on the ingredients you’ll need to make the ultimate apple crisp.
-You’ll find a full list with recipe details in the recipe card after the post.
+Find the exact ingredient amounts and full instructions in the printable recipe card at the end of this post.

 For the apple filling

-• Flour – I use flour to thicken to the apple mixture.
-If you’re making this apple crisp gluten-free, you can replace the flour with half the amount of cornstarch.
+- Flour – I use flour to thicken to the apple mixture.

-• Sugar – Either granulated sugar or brown sugar, to sweeten the filling.
+- Sugar – Either granulated sugar or brown sugar, to sweeten the filling and bring out the apples’ natural sugars and juices.

 For the topping

-• Flour and rolled oats – The best oats for an apple crisp topping are old-fashioned rolled oats.
-They have a better, hardier texture than quick oats in baking.
+- Oats – The best oats for an apple crisp topping are old-fashioned rolled oats.
+They have a hardier texture than quick oats in baking.

 What Kinds of Apples are Best for Apple Crisp?

 I like toothsome bites of apples in my apple crisp, and it all starts with using the right kind of baking apple.
-My favorite are Haralson apples, no contest.
+My favorite variety is Haralson apples, no contest.
 They’re a Minnesota variety that’s firm and tart, and hold their shape when baked.
-I grew up with this late-fall variety on the farm in South Dakota; they’ve been a longtime favorite.
+I grew up with this late-fall variety on the farm in South Dakota and they’re available at many local orchards and grocery stores during apple season.

 Do You Need to Peel the Apples?